hhaentze/MRSegmentator/README.md

 Check out some sample segmentations on our [Hugging Face Space](https://huggingface.co/spaces/kbressem/MRSegmentator)! 🤗

-### Update:
+### Update v1.2:
-MRSegmentator v1.0.0 did occasionally mix left & right classes.
-I retrained the model using the `nnUNetTrainerNoMirroring` trainer.
-The new version is vastly better in this regard.
+We moved the NAKO dataset from the test to the training-pipeline and retrained the model (See [Updated Weights](utils/Readme.md)).
+You can use the previous version, without NAKO images, by setting the version to 1.1 during installation with pip.

-The updated weights will be automatically downloaded with the latest pip release.
-You can update with:
+You can update to the new version with:
 ```
-python -m pip install --upgrade mrsegmentator==1.1
+python -m pip install --upgrade mrsegmentator==1.2
 ```
 (Make sure to include the version number, sometimes pip doesn't do what you'd expect it to do.)